zheung/ehdb/README.md

 ## Raw data
 Get `gdata.json` or `gdata.pickle` for raw data
-`./site/server/database.sqlite` for a sqlite db file
+`./site/server/database.sqlite` for a sqlite db file, this file was generated from `gdata.json`, if you're worried about the security issue, you can go with `gdata.json`

+If you having trouble getting those files, you can find a solution at [#1](https://github.com/Tlaster/ehdb/issues/1#issuecomment-515762388)

 ### Data structure example
 ```JSON